josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 sudo systemctl enable --now fail2ban
 ```

 That already enabled a lot of different protections for your server.
 One of the most useful is `sshd`.
-Don't get me wrong, you shouldn't expose your ssh to the open internet.
+Don't get me wrong, you shouldn't expose your SSH to the open internet.
 If you do, then you should disable password access and only use ssh authorized keys.
 But if you are stubborn enough to not follow any of that advice, then fail2ban already got your back.

 Wanna try it?
 Execute this: